The Atlas Model and SDEs with Boundary Interaction: Analysis of McKean--Vlasov SDEs (EQ) and (EQ)

+\begin{proof}[Proof of Theorem \ref{thm:repr_reflected_exist}] The construction of a solution $\ell \in C([0, \infty))$ proceeds in several step.
+First, we employ the Schauder fixed-point theorem to establish the existence of local-in-time solution $\ell \in C([0, T])$ for some $T > 0$.
+Then, we use Zorn's lemma to obtain a (possibly local-in-time) solution to McKean--Vlasov SDE \eqref{eq:probab_repr_reflected} defined on a maximal time domain $[0, T_{\ast})$ for $T_{\ast} \in (0, \infty]$.
+Finally, arguing by contradiction, we prove that $T_{\ast} = \infty$.

-\begin{proof}[Proof of Theorem \ref{thm:repr_reflected_exist}] To construct the solution, we shall employ the Schauder fixed-point theorem.
-To obtain a suitable subset of $C([0, \infty))$, in which to search for the fixed point, we use \cite[Theorem 1.12]{baker_loc_times_2025}.
-It guarantees the existence of a solution to McKean--Vlasov SDE \eqref{eq:probab_repr_reflected} in the case where the initial condition $m$ is a finite measure.
-Let us begin with some preparation.
-We equip the space $C([0, \infty))$ with the metric
+\textit{Local existence:} As mentioned above, the local-in-time solution is constructed via the Schauder fixed-point theorem.
+To obtain a suitable subset of $C([0, T])$ (with $T > 0$ to be determined below), in which to search for the fixed point, we use \cite[Theorem 1.12]{baker_loc_times_2025}.
+It guarantees the existence of a solution to McKean--Vlasov SDE \eqref{eq:probab_repr_reflected} in the case where the initial condition is a finite measure.